Why my wife has stabbing pain when pooping during a period?

 Stage 4 endometriosis can be a lot more complicated to treat than mild cases of endo, so it’s important for my wife (and many women with endometriosis) to seek the help of a qualified health professional who can assess their individual case and offer the right kind of treatment.

-My wife also has endometrial tissue on her bladder and her bowel.
+My wife also has endometriosis tissue on her bladder and her bowel.
 Let’s explore that a little in a minute.
 Firstly, if you want to learn more about endometriosis, I wrote an “Endo-Tool, Endometriosis for Men” e-Book.

 You can get the 1st Chapter of the e-Book for FREE!
 The first chapter alone contains all the comprehensive medical knowledge about endometriosis, including: